syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 ## BindingContext for ItemTemplate

-By default, the binding context of tree view item will be the data model object for Bound Mode and `TreeViewNode` for Unbound Mode.
+By default, the binding context of the tree view item will be the data model object for Bound Mode and `TreeViewNode` for Unbound Mode.

-For Bound Mode, you can change the binding context of the treeview items by using `ItemTemplateContextType` property.
+For Bound Mode, you can change the binding context of the treeview items using the `ItemTemplateContextType` property.

 {% tabs %}
 {% highlight xaml hl_lines = "12" %}